noenomblot/ADA_P3-jekyll/index.md

 response to external events and how different types of connections are strengthened or weakened over time.

+## Event-driven dynamics across the Reddit network
+After filtering the dataset to remove bot-generated content and clustering posts to better reflect real-world thematic interactions, the analysis turns to Reddit’s response to major external events.
+These events are selected to span a wide range of domains — political, social, cultural, and recreational — in order to examine how different types of stimuli propagate through the Reddit network and activate distinct communities.

+The first group of events consists of major political developments with global relevance.
+The annexation of Crimea by Russia on 18 March 2014 marked a turning point in international relations and generated sustained political debate across online platforms.
+Similarly, the Brexit referendum held on 23 June 2016, in which the United Kingdom voted to leave the European Union, represented a historic political decision with far-reaching consequences.
+Political engagement on Reddit also peaked around the United States presidential election on 8 November 2016, which resulted in the election of Donald Trump and triggered intense discussion both domestically and internationally.

+A second category focuses on large-scale sports events, which tend to attract widespread attention beyond national boundaries.
+The opening of the FIFA World Cup in Brazil on 12 June 2014 initiated one of the most watched sporting tournaments in the world.
+This was followed by Super Bowl XLIX on 1 February 2015, a major cultural and sporting event in the United States, and the opening ceremony of the Rio de Janeiro Olympic Games on 5 August 2016, marking the start of a globally followed international competition.

+Entertainment-related events are also included due to their strong cultural resonance and their ability to generate large volumes of online interaction.
+The release of *Star Wars: The Force Awakens* on 18 December 2015 marked the return of a highly influential film franchise and sparked extensive fan engagement.
+Attention then shifted to the film industry with the 88th Academy Awards ceremony on 28 February 2016.
+In television, the premiere of the first episode of *Game of Thrones* Season 6 on 24 April 2016 generated significant anticipation and discussion across multiple Reddit communities.

+In contrast to these planned events, a separate category captures sudden natural and social crises that often lead to sharp and emotionally charged online responses.
+The Ebola outbreak in West Africa in August 2014 escalated into a global health emergency, while the terrorist attacks in Paris on 13 November 2015 prompted widespread shock and international solidarity.
+Natural disasters are represented by the Illapel earthquake in Chile on 16 September 2015, a major seismic event that caused significant damage and displacement.

+To capture recurring patterns of social engagement, several widely observed holidays are also considered.
+These include Independence Day on 4 July 2014, a major national celebration in the United States; Christmas Day on 25 December 2015, both a religious and cultural holiday across many countries; and Thanksgiving Day on 24 November 2016, a U.S. holiday closely associated with family gatherings and shared traditions.

+Finally, given the prominence of gaming-related communities on Reddit, major events from the gaming industry are incorporated into the analysis.
+The release of *Pokémon GO* on 6 July 2016 quickly evolved into a global phenomenon, blending mobile gaming with augmented reality.
+This was preceded by the release of *Grand Theft Auto V* on PlayStation 4 on 18 November 2014, which extended the reach of an already highly successful title.
+The category concludes with the reveal of the Nintendo Switch on 20 October 2016, an announcement that generated substantial anticipation for Nintendo’s new hybrid gaming platform.

+The impact of these events is first examined at an aggregate level by event category in order to assess how highly salient real-world moments affect activity across Reddit communities.
+The heat map displaying the number of posts per community for each event type reveals clear and structured engagement patterns.
+Political events emerge as the most influential overall, with particularly high activity concentrated in the Politics, World, News, and Technology communities, reflecting the broad societal scope of such developments.
+Sporting events show strong engagement primarily within Sports, World, and Gaming, indicating that large international competitions mobilize both news-oriented and recreational audiences.
+Entertainment events generate substantial activity in Entertainment and Gaming, with noticeable spillover into World-oriented discussions, highlighting their cultural reach beyond dedicated fandoms.
+Social and natural disasters are characterized by intense engagement within World and Social communities, pointing to a collective focus on information sharing and social response during crises.
+In contrast, holidays display a more diffuse and lower-intensity pattern across communities, suggesting that while widely observed, they do not trigger sharp increases in focused discussion.

+Beyond posting volume, these events also influence the structure of the Reddit network by altering the strength and persistence of connections between communities.
+Political events, in particular, tend to reinforce existing ties rather than create new ones.
+On average, the number of hyperlinks exchanged between clusters nearly doubles during these periods and remains elevated after the event window, indicating a lasting strengthening of interactions.
+This increase in connectivity, however, is not accompanied by a corresponding rise in positive sentiment; average sentiment during political events remains close to neutral, suggesting that intensified debate does not necessarily translate into constructive or positive exchanges.

+Sporting events exhibit a similar initial strengthening of connections, most notably among the Sports, World, and Gaming communities.
+Unlike political events, these effects are largely temporary, with interaction levels returning to baseline within approximately three months.
+Despite their short-lived nature, sports events are associated with a broadly positive shift in sentiment, pointing to a more unifying and emotionally positive form of engagement.

+Entertainment events increase the volume of hyperlinks exchanged across communities but do not consistently strengthen or weaken relationships in a lasting way.
+Their effects appear balanced, with comparable numbers of strengthened and weakened ties.
+A similar pattern is observed in sentiment dynamics, where positive and negative shifts largely offset one another, implying that entertainment-driven discussions are active but structurally neutral at the network level.

+Social and natural disasters, by contrast, tend to weaken inter-community relationships more often than they strengthen them.
+In particular, connections between Social and World communities — typically among the strongest — show immediate weakening following such events.
+This pattern is accompanied by a predominance of negative sentiment shifts, reflecting the emotionally distressing nature of these crises.

+Holidays show minimal structural impact on the Reddit network, with only a small number of connections experiencing temporary strengthening during the event window.
+Nevertheless, these periods are associated with predominantly positive sentiment shifts, indicating that while holidays do not substantially reshape interaction patterns, they tend to foster more positive exchanges.

+Finally, gaming events stand out due to the central role of the Gaming community.
+While interactions between non-gaming clusters remain largely unchanged, connections involving the Gaming cluster experience pronounced strengthening, alongside occasional sharp weakening.
+Overall, gaming events are associated with an increase in positive sentiment across the network, underscoring their role as highly engaging and emotionally positive triggers within Reddit.

 ## Event-Born Links: Short Flares or Lasting Imprints?